 A metropolis hanging between ancient and modern

-It represents the fulcrum of the country: the headquarters of the government is located here and it is the cultural and commercial center of Taiwan.
+Taipei represents the fulcrum of the country: the headquarters of the government is located here and it is the cultural and commercial center of Taiwan (China).
 An MSC Cruise will take you inside this crossroads of Japanese and Chinese cultures, where the ancient and modern coexist with no distinction.

 Chiang Kai-shek Memorial Hall is also one of the destinations that can be reached with an excursion: a white building with a blue octagonal roof, whose colors also reflect the national flag, it is a symbol of freedom, equality and brotherhood.
-Consisting of 89 steps, one for each year of the leader's life, it is surrounded by Chinese-style gardens and buildings housing examples of Taiwanese culture.
+Consisting of 89 steps, one for each year of the leader's life, it is surrounded by Chinese-style gardens and buildings.
 Considered one of the most important monuments of the 20th century, the Memorial Hall tells the story of the head of the Chinese nationalist government which was in charge from 1950 to 1975; the hall opened in 1980.

 district in Taipei, into the current building, after the government of the Republic of China was also transferred.